Benjamin Netanyahu: Criminal investigations and indictment

 In February 2018, Israeli police recommended that Netanyahu be charged with corruption.
 According to a police statement, sufficient evidence exists to indict the prime minister on charges of bribery, fraud, and breach of trust in the two cases.
 Netanyahu responded that the allegations were baseless and that he would continue as prime minister.
 In November 2018, it was reported that Economic Crimes Division Director Liat Ben-Ari recommended indictment for both cases.

 In 2018 Netanyahu was also investigated in "Case 4000", where he was suspected of giving regulatory favors to Shaul Elovitch, owner of Bezeq telecommunication company, in exchange for positive publications in news website Walla!.

 In February 2019, the Israeli attorney general announced his intent to file indictments against Netanyahu on bribe and fraud charges in the three cases.
 Netanyahu was formally indicted on 21 November 2019.
 If convicted, he could face up to 10 years in prison for bribery and a maximum of three years for fraud and breach of trust.
 He is the first sitting prime minister in Israel's history to be charged with a crime.
 On 23 November 2019, it was announced that Netanyahu, in compliance with legal precedent set by the Israeli Supreme Court in 1993, would relinquish his agriculture, health, social affairs and diaspora affairs portfolios.
 The matter of forcing a prime minister to resign due to an indictment has yet to be tested in court.
 He was officially charged on 28 January 2020.

 Netanyahu's criminal trial was set to begin on 24 May 2020, having been initially scheduled for March of that year but delayed due to the COVID-19 pandemic.
 As of April 2023, the criminal trial was still ongoing.

+On 30 November 2025, Netanyahu formally asked for a pardon from president Isaac Herzog.

+In February 2026, the Attorney General and Cabinet Legal Advisor of Israel summoned Netanyahu to provide explanations to the police regarding an investigation into the leak of classified documents to the German newspaper Bild.
+The case reportedly concerns attempts to obstruct investigations into the leak of sensitive Israeli documents.
+Previously, Netanyahu's chief of staff, Tzachi Braverman, was arrested on suspicion of attempting to impede the investigative process regarding the leak to foreign media.